-- 1 (1) The actual enrollment of the charter school is within ten percent (10%) of its maximum authorized enrollment; enrollment.

-3 (2) The charter school has commitments for ninety percent (90%) of the - (2) The charter school has commitments for ninety percent (90%) of the requested maximum growth; growth. - (3) The board of education of the local school administrative unit in which the charter school is located has had an opportunity to be heard by the State Board of Education on any adverse impact the proposed growth would have on the unit's ability to provide a sound basic education to its students; - (4) The charter school is not currently identified as low performing; low-performing. - (5) The charter school meets generally accepted standards of fiscal management; andmanagement. - (6) It is otherwise appropriate to approve the enrollment growth."
+- (1) The actual enrollment of the charter school is within ten percent (10%) of its maximum authorized enrollment; enrollment. - (2) The charter school has commitments for ninety percent (90%) of the requested maximum growth; growth. - (3) The board of education of the local school administrative unit in which the charter school is located has had an opportunity to be heard by the State Board of Education on any adverse impact the proposed growth would have on the unit's ability to provide a sound basic education to its students; - (4) The charter school is not currently identified as low performing; low-performing. - (5) The charter school meets generally accepted standards of fiscal management; and management. - (6) It is otherwise appropriate to approve the enrollment growth."